 - Note completion

 Test takers are given a summary of a section of the text, and are required to complete it with information drawn from the text.
-The summary will usually be of only one part of the passage rather than the whole.
+The summary will usually have only one part of the passage rather than the whole.
 The given information may be in the form of: several notes (referred to as notes).

 - MCQ One answer/multiple answers